 Do You Need It?

 Your company may need key person insurance if it depends on one or two individuals to succeed.
 For example, suppose you and your siblings own an auto dealership business.
 You employ five salespeople, one of whom generates more sales than the other four combined.
 If your top salesperson dies or becomes too disabled to work, your company could suffer a severe loss of revenue.
 Your business can protect itself against that risk by purchasing key person insurance.

 You should consider purchasing key person coverage if your business has any of the following characteristics:

-There is no "standard" key person disability policy.
-Rather, each policy is typically designed to meet the needs of the company buying the coverage.
+A key person disability policy is not purchased "off-the-shelf."
+Policies are custom-designed to meet the needs of the buyers.

-Determining the amount of life or disability insurance to purchase on a key person isn't easy.
-You will need to estimate the economic loss (lost revenue or profit) your firm will suffer when a key person dies or becomes disabled.
+To determine how much life or disability insurance you should purchase, you'll need to estimate the economic loss your firm will suffer if a key person dies or becomes disabled.
 You will also need to consider the cost of recruiting, hiring and training a replacement employee.
-An insurance agent or broker can help you calculate the amount of insurance you need.
+Some insurers offer formulas that can help you calculate the value of a key person.

-The premiums you pay for key person coverage are generally not deductible for tax purposes.
-However, the death or disability benefits your company receives are generally tax-free.
+The premiums you pay for key person coverage are generally not tax-deductible.
+However, the death benefits your company receives generally are tax-free.
 Consult your tax professional to determine how the purchase of key person insurance will affect your firm's taxes.